Via Carini massacre

-The Via Carini massacre was a Cosa Nostra attack in which, on September 3, 1982, in the Palermo's via Isidoro Carini, the prefect of Palermo Carlo Alberto Dalla Chiesa, his wife Emanuela Setti Carraro and the escort police officer Domenico Russo were murdered.
+The Via Carini massacre was a Cosa Nostra attack in which, on September 3, 1982, in Palermo's via Isidoro Carini, the prefect of Palermo Carlo Alberto Dalla Chiesa, his wife Emanuela Setti Carraro and the escort police officer Domenico Russo were murdered.

 Details of the massacre

 General Dalla Chiesa was leaving the prefecture in a beige coloured Autobianchi A112, driven by his wife Emanuela Setti Carraro on their way to dinner at a restaurant in Mondello.
 The A112 was followed by an Alfetta driven by the police officer, Domenico Russo.
-At 9:15 pm, as they passed via Isidoro Carini, a Honda CB motorcycle, driven by Giuseppe Lucchese with Giuseppe Greco (aka Scarpuzzedda) sitting behind him, flanked the Alfetta, as Greco shot him with an AK-47 rifle.
+At 9:15 pm, as they passed via Isidoro Carini, a Suzuki GSX motorcycle, driven by Giuseppe Lucchese with Giuseppe Greco (aka Scarpuzzedda) sitting behind him, flanked the Alfetta, as Greco shot him with an AK-47 rifle.
 At the same time a BMW 520, driven by Calogero Ganci with Antonino Madonia, reached the A112 and Madonia opened fire against the car with an AK-47.
-Dalla Chiesa and his wife were hit by thirty bullets as the car slammed into the boot of a parked Fiat Ritmo (the general tried to protect the woman with his own body).
+Dalla Chiesa and his wife were hit by thirty bullets as the car slammed into the boot of a parked Fiat Ritmo.
 Greco got off the motorcycle and circled the A112 as he checked the mortal outcome of the incident.
 Immediately afterwards, the car and the motorcycle used in the crime were taken to an isolated place and set on fire.

 Dalla Chiesa's spouse died instantly, while officer Domenico Russo died twelve days later, on 15 September.